Carlos Santana Player Props: Pirates vs. Astros

-After going 0-for-3 in his most recent game, Carlos Santana and the Pittsburgh Pirates take on the Houston Astros (who will start Framber Valdez) at 6:35 PM ET on Monday.
+On Tuesday, Carlos Santana (on the back of going 1-for-4 with a double) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 6:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the White Sox.
+In his previous game he had a one-hit showing (1-for-4) against the Astros.

 Carlos Santana Game Info & Props vs. the Astros